Star Wars: The Clones Wars – Season 4, Episode 10 //

 The clone troopers of the 501st Legion are a tight-knit bunch, loyal to the end to their Jedi General, Anakin Skywalker.
 Jesse was a hard-fighting patriot who proudly wore the cog-shaped symbol of the Galactic Republic on his helmet, and as a large tattoo that covered his face.

 Also known as CT-27-5555, Fives trained with Domino Squad on Kamino before being shipped out to the Rishi Moon listening outpost.
 He survived the Separatist attack on the station there, and was transferred to the 501st Legion alongside his squadmate and fellow survivor, Echo.
 Fives and Echo were promoted to ARC trooper status after the defense of Kamino from Separatist invaders.
 He and Echo were later assigned with the difficult mission of freeing Republic prisoners from the daunting Citadel prison installation on Lola Sayu.
-Though Fives survived that arduous assignment, Echo tragically fell in battle, leaving Fives as the sole survivor of the Domino Squad training squad.
+He and Echo were later part of a mission to free Republic prisoners from the Separatist prison called the Citadel.
+Echo fell in battle, leaving Fives as Domino Squad’s sole survivor.
+Fives accompanied the clone trooper Tup to Kamino for medical testing, where he discovered a terrifying secret about the clones’ origins and ultimate purpose.

 This Besalisk Jedi is all about getting results and, indeed, his battlefield record lists many key victories in the Clone Wars.
 He has an unshakable confidence in his methods, and he will brook no insubordination among his charges.
 In personal combat, he can be ferocious -- his giant arms carry two double-ended lightsabers, making him extremely dangerous in close quarters.
 Pong Krell's reputation as a successful general is well known but so is the fact that the casualty rates of the clone troopers under his command are the highest.